dawnmil/JavaScript-DigitalClock-Lab/README.md

 			<div id="clock"></div>

+6. Save the changes you have made in index.html.
+(Ctrl+S or File>Save)

-6. Create a new folder named "js", and in that folder create a file named "myClock.js".
+6. Create a new folder within your project folder named 'js'.

-7. Save index.html and myClock.js.
+7. In Sublime Text, create a new file inside your newly created 'js' folder named "myClock.js".

 #####JavaScript Implementation:  Follow the below steps to build out your functional clock